 - client directory four files for each ClientCert name defined in the Examples function.
-In this example, these are John Doe and Jane Doe (see lines [17] and [18] in the Examples function): - o <name>.cer o <name>.p12
+In this example, these are John Doe and Jane Doe (see lines [17] and [18] in the Examples function): - <name>.cer

 A password-encrypted ASCII file containing the client's key and certificate in PKCS #7 file format.